leostera/caramel/erlcomp/ROADMAP.md

 - [ ] Automatic Function Specs
 - [x] Control Exports via Interfaces

+### Functions

+- [ ] Explicitly distinguish between parameters that can be uncurried and curriable ones

 ### Expression Generation

 Valid expressions in the Erlang language that are supported off the bad, or translated via FFI libraries or syntax extensions at the OCaml level.